richardghirst/PiBits/ServoBlaster/README.txt

    --p1pins=7,11,12,13,15,16,18,22

-As anotehr exmple, if for some reason you want only two servos but you want them to be referenced as servos 4 and 5 (perhaps you have existing software that uses those servo numbers), you can use '0' as a placeholder for unused servo IDs, as follows:
+As another example, if for some reason you want only two servos but you want them to be referenced as servos 4 and 5 (perhaps you have existing software that uses those servo numbers), you can use '0' as a placeholder for unused servo IDs, as follows: